-When buying or selling a property in Spain, the jargon used can often seem overwhelming as lawyers and agents go into property speak.
-Understanding a few basic property terms can make the process a lot easier and empower you to ask the right questions and find the necessary documents required.
+When buying or selling a property in Spain, the property jargon used can often seem overwhelming as lawyers and agents go into property speak.
+Understanding a few basic property terms can make the process a lot easier.
+It will empower you to ask the right questions and find the necessary documents required.

-Don’t get confused between a “Copia Simple” and a “Nota simple” A Nota Simple is a certificate of the property issued by the land registry.
+It is important not to confuse a “Copia Simple” with a “Nota simple” A Nota Simple is a certificate of the property issued by the land registry.
 It is normally a few pages long and includes technical property information such as the description, registered square metres, property owner details and any debts and charges against the property (such as mortgages).
 A professional agent will need to have an up to date Nota Simple on file.

 A Nota Simple is only valid for 3 months.
 If you do not have one, your agent /lawyer can order one for you.
 To do this, they will need the finca number of your property which you will find under the registration section of your escritura.